|

 Water

 is also used as a pallet cleanser.
-It should also be
+It can be

 available to rinse glasses between wines.
 Remember that